 The Mineral Site Specific Allocations DPD allocated 26 sand and gravel sites which contained 2.5mt more than the total tonnage required in CS1, at the point of examination (March 2013).
 The estimated resource for the 26 sites was 27.51mt compared with a requirement based on policy CS1 of 25.04mt.
-Table 8 shows the status of all of the sand and gravel specific site allocations in the adopted Minerals Site Specific Allocations Plan.
+Table 8 shows the status of all of the sand and gravel specific site allocations in the adopted Minerals Site Specific Allocations DPD.

 Norfolk County Council adopted the Mineral Site Specific Allocations DPD in October 2013.
-By the end of 2015 planning permission had been granted for 8.8mt of sand and gravel, although 0.35mt of this permitted reserve is not expected to be implemented.
+By the end of 2016 planning permission had been granted for 8.45mt of sand and gravel.
 All mineral planning applications submitted so far for allocated sites have been found suitable and granted permission.

-This leaves an estimated further 18.70 mt of allocated sand and gravel resource which had not received planning permission at the end of 2015.
-Up to May 2016 no planning applications were in the process of being determined for allocated sand and gravel resources.
+This leaves an estimated further 18.70 mt of allocated sand and gravel resource which had not received planning permission at the end of 2016.
+Up to March 2017 no planning applications were in the process of being determined for allocated sand and gravel resources.

-As shown in Table 7, the permitted reserve was 18.288mt on 31/12/2015 and the sand and gravel landbank on 31/12/2015 was 12.28 years.
-The 10 year average sales of sand and gravel in the period to the end of 2015 were 1.488mt per annum.
-Based on this 10 year sales average, the remaining allocated sites would provide 12.57 years of sand and gravel resource.
-This resource plus the existing permitted reserve would last until 2039.
+As shown in Table 7, the permitted reserve was 16.54mt on 31/12/2016 and the sand and gravel landbank on 31/12/2016 was 11.8 years.
+The 10 year average sales of sand and gravel in the period to the end of 2016 were 1.41mt per annum.
+Based on this 10 year sales average, the remaining allocated sites would provide 13.3 years of sand and gravel resource.
+This resource plus the existing permitted reserve would last until 2041.

 Therefore, the permitted and allocated sites together would provide sufficient resources past the end of the plan period (2026).
-There is the potential that the allocated and permitted sites in Shropham may not be delivered; together these sites equate to 0.9mt, which equates to approximately 7 months of the current average sales.
+The allocated sites in Shropham are not expected to be delivered; together these sites equate to 700,000 tonnes, which equates to approximately 6 months of the current average sales.
 Without these sites, there would still be sufficient resources past the end of the plan period.
-On this basis there is not currently a specific need to review the Minerals SSA Plan, as it will be reviewed as part of the Minerals and Waste Local Plan Review starting in 2017.
+The Minerals SSA DPD, will be reviewed as part of the forthcoming Minerals and Waste Local Plan Review.